BotechStudio/fudge-docs/docs/adding-field-DB.md

 <br/>

 :::note
-To make use of a new data field at the server, please make sure to **add it first** to the corresponding schema first, and then use it as you wish. be aware that creating a defenite new model is possible too.
+To make use of a new data field on the server, please add a corresponding schema first.
+Only then should you use it as you wish.
+Be aware that creating a definitely new model is also a possibility.
 :::